kartoza/TheKartozaHandbook/docs/src/company/kartoza/essential_software.md

-bat | Modern alternative to cat - list contents of a file |🔧 btop | Modern alternative to top - list the running processes on your system |🔧 byobu | Terminal multiplexer |🔧 cowsay | Useful tool to say stuff with the persona of a cow |🔧 exa |Modern alternative to ls - lists files |🔧 fd | Modern alternative to find - finds files |🔧
+bat | Modern alternative to cat - list contents of a file |🔧 btop | Modern alternative to top - list the running processes on your system |🔧 byobu | Terminal multiplexer |🔧 comma # handy "nix-shell -p" shortcut - just do ", programmename" and it does rather "nix-shell -p programmename" cowsay | Useful tool to say stuff with the persona of a cow |🔧 exa |Modern alternative to ls - lists files |🔧 fd | Modern alternative to find - finds files |🔧